PG-9-9/Musical_Video_Generator/README.md

 I kept the pipeline intentionally modular so you can run, inspect, and iterate on individual layers.
 If you want, I can:

-- Add a small test to validate the outputs selection logic used by the dashboard.
-- Add clearer server-side extraction logs for ffmpeg failures.
-- Add a per-job artifact manifest that explicitly names the canonical final video/audio files.

-Tell me which of those you want next and I’ll add it.
-If you want any section of this README expanded or simplified, say which one and I’ll rewrite it.